-Remember, everything with wheels depreciates, and our RV life isn’t just a vacation, it’s the vehicle that allows us to live, work and travel as we roam North America.
-Also, we don’t have another home / mortgage payment, so think of it more like rent.
+It’s the vehicle that allows us to live, work and travel as we roam North America.
+Moreover, we don’t have another home / mortgage payment, so think of it more like rent.

 Depreciation is very real, and we strongly recommend you think about your future (likely) loss when thinking about buying an RV, so you know what to expect.

 Now, pick yourself back up and let’s continue!

 Depreciation on RV #2 – 1999 Country Coach diesel motorhome

 To recap, in March 2018, we purchased our Country Coach diesel motorhome for $25K ($26,500 including taxes).
 Our decision to buy a much older RV (19 years old, but high quality) for our second RV was multifaceted.
 Obviously, after $556/month depreciation on our first RV, we wanted to minimize depreciation even more next time around.

 We bought our Country Coach at the bottom of the depreciation curve – about a tenth of its original $230K price 20 years ago!
 (Yes, RVs depreciate hard!)
 We knew that base price would not move much – if any – for the next few years at least.